ZTL-Builder/public-ztl-cicd/SETUP-GUIDE.md

 ```

 ### 1.2 Configure Secrets in Private Repository
-Go to your private repository settings → Secrets and variables → Actions
+Go to your private repository settings → Secsssßrets and variables → Actions

 Add these **Repository Secrets**: